-In this article, I am going to share with you the firing order of the legendary 6.0 Powerstroke engine produced from 2003-2007.
+With over 15 years of experience working on diesel engines, In this article, I will explain the firing order of the 6.0 Powerstroke engine used in Ford trucks from 2003-2007.

 6.0 Powerstroke Firing Order

-In short, the firing order of the 6.0 Powerstroke is 1-2-7-3-4-5-6-8. which simply means the first cylinder to fire is 1 then followed by cylinder 2 then 7, and so on until the last cylinder to fire which is 8.
+The firing order of the 6.0 Powerstroke is 1-2-7-3-4-5-6-8. which simply means the first cylinder to fire is 1 then followed by cylinder 2 then 7, and so on, until the last cylinder to fire, which is 8.

 Importance of Firing Order on a 6.0 Powerstroke Engine